BITS-Periodical-Society/freelunch/CONTRIBUTING.md

     ```

  ### Reporting a Bug
 We use GitHub [issues](https://github.com/BITS-Periodical-Society/freelunch/issues) to track bugs.
-Report a bug by [opening a new issue](https://github.com/BITS-Periodical-Society/freelunch/issues/new); it's that easy!
+Report a bug by [opening a new issue](https://github.com/BITS-Periodical-Society/freelunch/issues/new)(If a issue doesn't already exist addressing the bug); it's that easy!

  Write bug reports with detail, background, and sample code.